 NA Intellectual Property Bulletin #1 was approved by the Fellowship of Narcotics Anonymous as given voice by its groups through their regional service representatives at the World Service Conference on 27 April 1993, applicable as of 1 May 1993.
 It was amended at the World Service Conference in 1997, 1998, and 2023.
 This bulletin supersedes all previous Bulletins and policies pertaining to the use of copyrighted literature and registered trademarks by NA groups, service boards, and committees.

-This is the document identified by name in the Fellowship Intellectual Property Trust Operating Rules, Article V, Section 1.
-It was approved by the Fellowship of Narcotics Anonymous as given voice by its groups through their regional service representatives at the World Service Conference as Trustor of the Fellowship Intellectual Property Trust on 27 April 1993, and revised by the regional delegates at the World Service Conference on 30 April 1997,
+This is the document identified by name in the Fellowship Intellectual Property Trust Operating Rules, Article V, regional service representatives at the World Service Conference as Trustor of the Fellowship Intellectual Property